How to Build a Startup in Public: An Actionable Guide

 Let's face it, total transparency could be very intimidating.
 We're not going to lie, open startups can face transparency risks associated with the build in public approach.
 This is why some entrepreneurs are in two minds about whether this path is worth following.
 Here are several common concerns in this respect.

 1. Stolen Ideas

 Public builders are often afraid that such information sharing can lead to an unfavorable consequence: ideas being stolen by competitors.
 What if someone else tries to copy your product?
 Well, there is a possibility that someone will snatch your idea and use your data for themselves.
-It could even be a competitor in stealth mode, meaning you might not be aware that someone is working on an analogous solution yet faster and more effectively as they're learning from your mistakes and applying your execution best practices.
+It could even be a competitor in stealth mode, meaning you might not be aware that someone is working on an analogous solution yet faster and more effectively as they're learning from your startup mistakes and applying your execution best practices.